 Reading

-Body type decides whether the brand feels easy to read, slow to inspect, quick to scan, or tiring.
+Body type decides whether the brand reads easy to read, slow to inspect, quick to scan, or tiring.
 Bad typography makes a good claim harder to believe.

 Display type shapes tone before the words are read.
 A soft serif, blunt sans, condensed label, or technical mono can change the promise of the same sentence.